What is multi-channel attribution?

 By figuring out where these additional touchpoints are taking place we can ensure that these channels are properly funded and optimized.

-This is the go-to attribution setup for most web analytic tools (minus Google analytics) and is profoundly deficient at accurately representing the customer path to conversion.
+This is the go-to attribution setup for most web analytics tools (minus Google Analytics) and is profoundly deficient at accurately representing the customer path to conversion.
 Regardless of what touchpoints a prospective customer had with social media, organic or what have you, whatever the last interaction is before the conversion, gets full credit.

 Last Non-Direct Click

-This model gives all the credit to the last click on an AdWords ad – again – disregarding any other touchpoints a prospective customer may have had prior.
-This will overvalue AdWords as a component of your overall strategy.
+This model gives all the credit to the last click on an ad – again – disregarding any other touchpoints a prospective customer may have had prior.
+This will overvalue Google Ads as a component of your overall strategy.

 A first interaction model will give all of the credit for a conversion to the first interaction the customer had with your advertising.
 If they originally found you via organic search, interacted with you on social media, then converted in the end via a pay-per-click ad, the credit would be given to organic.

 The linear attribution model equally divides credit amongst all the touchpoints that took place leading up to a conversion.